dhaitz/CalibFW/DOCUMENTATION.md

 3. Plotting: How to create plots from a ROOT NTuple
 ================================================================================

-The main plotting file is `macros/plotbase.py`.
-The CalibFW plotting framework is highly customizable, you are advised to have a look at `macros/plotbase.py --help` for a list and description of parameter arguments.
+The main plotting file is `plotting/plotbase.py`.
+The CalibFW plotting framework is highly customizable, you are advised to have a look at `plotting/plotbase.py --help` for a list and description of parameter arguments.

 At its most basic level of usage, the arguments include links to a data (and MC) file and one (or a list of) plotname:

-    python macros/plotbase.py path-to-ntuple.root -P plot1 plot2
+    python plotting/plotbase.py path-to-ntuple.root -P plot1 plot2

 ## Plotnames
-Plotnames can be predefined functions available in the collection of plotting scripts in the macros/ directory (e.g. `fractions_zpt`, `extrapol`, use the `--list` keyword to display a complete list) or custom combinations of quantities like:
+Plotnames can be predefined functions available in the collection of plotting scripts in the `plotting` directory (e.g. `fractions_zpt`, `extrapol`, use the `--list` keyword to display a complete list) or custom combinations of quantities like: